AprilSylph/XKit-Rewritten/CONTRIBUTING.md

 - If you have to give criticism, always be as constructive as possible.
 - Always try to include code suggestions when requesting changes.
 - Try not to ask questions in change-requesting reviews.
 Ideally, general questions should be asked in non-review comments, and questions on specific parts of files should be in neutral reviews.

+### Style guide

+This project primarily consists of JavaScript, and follows [the StandardJS style guide](https://standardjs.com/rules.html) with some deviations.
+In particular:
+- Semicolon usage is required
+- Trailing commas in multi-line objects and arrays are required

+Most style issues are enforced by the linter, meaning they don't need to be listed here.
+However, there are two more important style rules to abide by:
+- CSS identifiers (IDs, classnames) should always be `kebab-case`
+- Filenames should be `snake_case`, unless the file originates from outside this project

 ---